Skip to main content

 • Calculation criterion: displays the parameters of the generation rule

-• Email: displays the notification text sent by the system based on the configured advance
+• Email: preview of the notification text sent by the system

-You can also use the contextual menu to close or cancel multiple deadlines in bulk.
+You can also close or cancel multiple deadlines using the contextual menu:

 Views from join

-These views allow data display with standard CMDBuild behaviors: text search, complex filters, contextual menu, and CSV export.
+These views behave like standard CMDBuild grids: text search, filters, contextual menu and CSV export are supported.

 Access to features

-Configuration and consultation of join views are available from the contextual menu.
+Configuration and consultation of views from join are available from the contextual menu:

 Creation of a view from join